Punjab: Delhi Sultanate

-Sayyid dynasty (c.
-1410–1450 CE)

 Khizr Khan established the Sayyid dynasty, the fourth dynasty of the Delhi Sultanate after the fall of the Tughlaqs.

-Following Timur's 1398 sack of Delhi, he appointed Khizr Khan as deputy of Multan (Punjab).
-He held Lahore, Dipalpur, Multan and Upper Sindh.
+Following Timur's 1398 sack of Delhi, he appointed Khizr Khan as deputy of Multan.
+He held Lahore, Dipalpur, Multan and upper Sindh.
 Khizr Khan captured Delhi on 28 May 1414 thereby establishing the Sayyid dynasty.
-Khizr Khan did not take up the title of sultan, but continued the fiction of his allegiance to Timur as Rayat-i-Ala(vassal) of the Timurids - initially that of Timur, and later his son Shah Rukh.
+Khizr Khan did not take up the title of sultan, but continued the fiction of his allegiance to Timur as Rayat-i-Ala(vassal) of the Timurids — initially that of Timur, and later his son Shah Rukh.
 After the accession of Khizr Khan, the Punjab, Uttar Pradesh and Sindh were reunited under the Delhi Sultanate, where he spent his time subduing rebellions.
 Punjab was the powerbase of Khizr Khan and his successors as the bulk of the Delhi army during their reigns came from Multan and Dipalpur.

 Khizr Khan was succeeded by his son Mubarak Shah after his death on 20 May 1421.
 Mubarak Shah referred to himself as Muizz-ud-Din Mubarak Shah on his coins, removing the Timurid name with the name of the Caliph, and declared himself a Shah.
 He defeated the advancing Hoshang Shah Ghori, ruler of Malwa Sultanate and forced him to pay heavy tribute early in his reign.
 Mubarak Shah also put down the rebellion of Jasrath Khokhar and managed to fend off multiple invasions by the Timurids of Kabul.

 The last ruler of the Sayyids, Ala-ud-Din, voluntarily abdicated the throne of the Delhi Sultanate in favour of Bahlul Khan Lodi on 19 April 1451, and left for Badaun, where he died in 1478.

-Langah Sultanate (c.
-1450–1540 CE)
+Langah Sultanate

-In 1445, Sultan Qutbudin, chief of Langah (a Jat Zamindar tribe), established the Langah Sultanate in Multan after the fall of the Sayyid dynasty.
+In 1445, Rai Sahra Langah, chief of Langah (a Jat Zamindar tribe), established the Langah Sultanate in Multan after the fall of the Sayyid dynasty.
 Husseyn Langah I (reigned 1456–1502) was the second ruler of Langah Sultanate.
 He undertook military campaigns in Punjab and captured Chiniot and Shorkot from the Lodis.
 Shah Husayn successfully repulsed attempted invasion by the Lodis led by Tatar Khan and Barbak Shah, as well as his daughter Zeerak Rumman.